Once you’ve found a house in the private sector and you’re ready to move in, there are a few crucial steps you should take before you can truly relax.

 Variable tariffs mean that suppliers will offer a low price to start with but then this could (and probably will) be increased later on based on the energy market.
 So, if you use exactly the same amount of energy at the start of your tenancy in July as you do at the end of your tenancy in June, you are likely to pay more for the final month’s bill (June) than the first month’s bill (July).

 Figure out if you need a TV license

-It may seem like an expense that you don’t want to pay but if you intend on watching live TV as a house or watching catch-up on BBC iPlayer, you do need a TV license.
-You’ll get letters about this and they are very aware of the student population around the University, so if you don’t need one just let them know at tvlicensing.co.uk/check-if-you-need-one/topics/telling-us-you-dont-need-a-tv-licence and the letters will stop!
+It may seem like an expense that you don’t want to pay, but if you intend to watch live TV or catch up on BBC iPlayer, you will need a TV license.
+You’ll get letters about this from TV Licensing and they are very aware of the student population around the University, so if you don’t need one let them know online and the letters will stop!

 Have a whole house meeting

-This is probably an awkward thing to do when you first move in, but before you start celebrating the new academic year do try to find time to sit down together and have a meeting with all your housemates in one room.
+This is probably an awkward thing to do when you first move in, but before you start celebrating the new academic year, try to find time to sit down together and have a meeting with all your housemates in one room.

 In that meeting you can discuss all the above things, and make sure that everybody knows what’s expected around keeping the house clean, putting out the rubbish, emptying the dishwasher, and safety and security.

-Now that you’re all settled in, you can start enjoying your new home, and community, has to offer!
+Now that you’re all settled in, you can start enjoying your new home and everything the local community has to offer!